Projectile is a project interaction library for Emacs. Its goal is to

 multi-occur in project buffers

-grep in project
+grep (search) in project (this supports multiple back-ends like

 regenerate project etags or gtags (requires ggtags).

-visit project in dired
+visit project in

-run make in a project with a single key chord
+makein a project with a single key chord

 browse dirty version controlled projects